 RALEIGH, N.C.
 (Legal Newsline) — The U.S. Equal Employment

-assume," said Lynette A. Barnes, regional attorney for EEOC's Charlotte
+worse," said Lynette A. Barnes, regional attorney for EEOC's Charlotte